HFF-Git/LcsNodes-Book/Book-Text.md

 But ports are also the endpoint for events.
 Remember each node can broadcast an event observable by all nodes on the system.
 Events are created to represent an, well, event that somebody would be interested in.
 For example a track power shortage.
 Or a block section is occupied event.
 Or whatever you see as a reasonable event to broadcast to the world.
 And again these the event map data can be queried and loaded from another node.

 When configuring a node, that node can register its interest in an event by adding an event ID / port ID combo to the event map.
 How to do this?
 Well, there is a reserved item function to just do that.
 A matching incoming event will result in a callback registered for the port.
 A node offers up to 15 ports.
 Since they also serve as a logical grouping of physical things on the layout, having 15 ports is a good compromise between number and resources needed by a port.
 When designing a firmware, the first thinking should be what a node manages and what ports will mange portions controlled by that node.

-### *Local Attributes*
-<a id="markdown-*local-attributes*" name="*local-attributes*"></a>

-There is nothing to really say more about the local attributes.
-Just think of them as variables that behave like the variables you will find on a node or a port.
-There are just many more and you can use them as needed for the firmware.
-For example, they can be used by nodes and port callbacks for further storage of data.

 ### *Command Line and Display*
 <a id="markdown-*command-line-and-display*" name="*command-line-and-display*"></a>